earlygrey/shapedrawer/README.md

 Comes with overloaded methods to draw lines, paths, ellipses, regular polygons and rectangles.

-Just needs to be provided with a Batch (eg a SpriteBatch) or if you additionally want filled shapes a PolygonBatch (eg a PolygonSpriteBatch), as well as a TextureRegion.
+Just needs to be provided with a Batch and a TextureRegion.
+However, note that if you want to draw filled shapes, it is more efficient to use a batch that implements [PolygonBatch](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/PolygonBatch.html) (eg a [PolygonSpriteBatch](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/PolygonSpriteBatch.html)) instead of a Batch that does not (eg a [SpriteBatch](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/g2d/SpriteBatch.html)).

 ---